tooleks/tooleks-js/README.md

 #### `optional` function

-The purpose of the `optional` function is to suppress possible errors while calling undefined properties or methods and return the default value instead.
+The purpose of the `optional` function is to suppress errors while calling undefined properties or methods and return the default value instead.

 ```JavaScript
 const optional = require("tooleks").optional;